chanhosuh/chanhosuh.github.io/pages/12_coins_problem.md

 three groups of four, something which may strike us as very mysterious when using trial-and-error to derive the solution!

- another nice thing about viewing the problem this way, is it lets us generalize to more coins and more weighings.
+Another nice thing about viewing the problem this way, is it lets us generalize to more coins and more weighings.
 If we allow four weighings, what's the largest number of coins for which we can determine the fake coin?
 With three weighings, we saw that 12 is the optimal number.
 Anymore, and we simply would not have enough codewords.

 For four weighings, we have 3^4 = 81 possible codewords.
 As before OOOO is not allowed, so that leaves us with 80 possibilities.
 Again, there are 40 reflection pairs, so we can have at most 40 coins.
 Note that 27 codewords (modulo reflections) are allowed for coins being placed on the scale, and 13 for off the scale.

 Again the restriction that we allow only equal numbers to be placed on each side of the scale means that 13 is the largest that can be placed on each side.
 So we have 26 coins being placed on a scale at once and that leaves 13 for off the scale, for a total of 39 coins.

 Going through this reasoning more rigorously and keeping track of the arithmetic, we conclude that the number of coins can be at most `(3^n - 3) / 2` where `n` is the number of weighings.

      n = 3,  # coins = 12
      n = 4,  # coins = 39